coveo-labs/commerce-agent-frontend-implementation-angular/README.md

 - `bundle-display.component.ts`
 - `next-actions-bar.component.ts`

-These components are intentionally thin.
-They take already-normalized surface data and render it.
+Most of these components are intentionally thin.
+The shell components render facade state, the leaf surface components render already-normalized surface data, and `surface-outlet.component.ts` maps a surface `componentType` to the matching renderer.

 ## UX References

 Screenshots added under `docs/screenshots/` can be used as optional UX inspiration.
 They help show the intent behind the A2UI components and how structured surfaces can appear inline within a conversational storefront route.

 They are visual references, not strict implementation requirements.
-The Angular implementation in [src/app/app.html](src/app/app.html) and [src/app/app.css](src/app/app.css) remains the actual code reference in this repo.
+The Angular implementation in [src/app/app.html](src/app/app.html), [src/styles.css](src/styles.css), and [src/app/app.css](src/app/app.css) remains the actual code reference in this repo.

 ## Alternative AG-UI Client Option

-Instead of hand-rolling transport and SSE parsing, the storefront could use `@ag-ui/client` for the AG-UI connection layer and keep the Angular A2UI rendering layer custom.
+This repo includes `@ag-ui/client` as an optional live transport alongside the hand-rolled `fetch` + SSE path.

-That implementation choice would look like:
+That live path:

 1. Use `HttpAgent` from `@ag-ui/client` in an Angular service.
 2. Subscribe to AG-UI events from the client library instead of parsing raw SSE frames manually.
-3. Keep the same Angular container state and A2UI parser patterns used in this repo.
+3. Normalize SDK events into the same facade and A2UI parser flow used elsewhere in the app.
 4. Continue rendering commerce surfaces with Angular components.

 Example service shape: